 How to Make Caramel Sauce

-- Bring the mixture to a boil.
+- Heat the sugar and water: Add the sugar and water to a saucepan and set it to medium-high.
+Bring the mixture to a boil.
 You can stir a little bit here.
 But mostly just let it sit.

-- Wait for the mixture to turn a warm honey color.
+- Wait for the amber color: The caramel will start to darken, you are looking for a warm honey color.
 (No matter what you do DO NOT TOUCH or try to taste the hot sugar at this point.
-It is basically molten hot.
+It is basically molten hot.)

-- Add the heavy cream.
+- Turn OFF the heat: Add the heavy cream.
 The mixture will bubble ferociously.
-It’s okay whisk gently until the mixture calms down.
+It's okay!
+Whisk gently until the mixture calms down.

-- Add one half of a shot of bourbon.
-Stir to incorporate.
+- Add one half of a shot of bourbon: Stir to incorporate.
+You can add vanilla here if you don't want to add the bourbon.

 This bourbon caramel recipe was born in Oregon.